Space-filling curves of self-similar sets (II): Edge-to-trail substitution rule: (General) Euler-tour method

-\begin{proof} Suppose that the $S_I$-cell is a pure cell, \emph{i.e.}, all the edges of the $S_I$-cell belong to $\tau^n(u)$ for some $u\in V$.
+\begin{proof} (i) Suppose that an $S_I$-cell is a pure cell, \emph{i.e.}, all the edges of the $S_I$-cell belong to $\tau^{n}(u)$ for some $u\in V$, where $n=|I|$.
 Without loss of generality, we may assume that the orientation of the $S_I$-cell is positive.
-Then all $S_I(E_{v_j})$( $j=1,\dots, m$) appear in the right hand side of the $n$-th iteration of the set equation \eqref{setequation} corresponding to $E_{u}$, hence $\bigcup_{j=1}^m S_I(E_{v_j})$ is a disjoint union in the $s$-dimensional Hausdorff measure, since the induced GIFS satisfies the OSC by Theorem \ref{OSC01}.
-It follows that $\bigcup_{j=1}^m E_{v_j}$ is also a disjoint union in Hausdorff measure. \end{proof}
+Then all $S_I(E_{v}), v\in V^+$ appear in the right hand side of the $n$-th iteration of the set equation \eqref{setequation} corresponding to $E_{u}$.
+Hence, $\bigcup_{v\in V^+} S_I(E_{v})$ is a disjoint union in the $s$-dimensional Hausdorff measure, since the induced GIFS satisfies the OSC (by Theorem \ref{OSC01}); it follows that its image under $S_I^{-1}$, $\bigcup_{v\in V^+} E_{v}$ is also a disjoint union in Hausdorff measure.